adityasingh2509/adityasingh2509/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🎓  I'm currently completeing my B.Tech. in Computer Science & Engineering.
+🎓 &nbsp;I'm currently completeing my B.Tech. in Computer Science & Engineering.

-💡 I love to explore new technologies and quick hacks!
+💡 &nbsp;I love to explore new technologies and quick hacks!

+🌱 &nbsp;I'm on track for learning more about Web Design, Systems Design and Cloud Architecture.

+⏱️ &nbsp;In my free time, I love to read about new and exciting developments that are taking the world by storm!
+I love reading fiction books too!

 <!-- - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...